COSMOS-UALR/TopicStreamsTools/README.md

 The total number of words you would like to represent each topic.
 For example, if numberWords = 10 this will be the result:
 ![Words](/images/wordCount.png)

-1. moving_avg_window_size
+1. moving_average_size
-The size of the moving average window used to smooth the generated figures.
-Experiment with different numbers if working with a large dataset, your window size may need to increase.
+Percentile value, indicates what percentage of the dataset size to use as a moving average window to smooth the resulting figures.
+Values between 1 and 15 are recommended but you may need to experiment with different numbers.
+Note that larger values may make figures lose resolution.
+Depending on the composition of your dataset some dates may get lost if the value is too high.
+Set to 0 to forego using a moving average.

 1. retrainModel
 Use the same data but retrain the modal.
 This is useful if you are an advanced user making changes to the model settings such as minimumProbability.